boltops-tools/ufo/README.md

 ## Important

-If you are on version 3, you can run `ufo upgrade v3to4` within your project to upgrade it to version 4.
-Refer to the [CHANGELOG](CHANGELOG.md) and the [Upgrade 4 Docs](http://ufoships.com/docs/upgrade4/).
+If you are upgrading, please refer to the [Upgrading docs](https://ufoships.com/docs/upgrading/)

 ## Installation